Paul Tazewell

 Paul Tazewell (/ˈtæzwɛl/ TAZ-wel, born September 15, 1964) is an American costume designer for the theatre, dance, film, opera and television industry.
 After training at New York University Tisch School of the Arts he started his career on Broadway.
 He has since won an Academy Award, a British Academy Film Award, a Primetime Emmy Award and two Tony Awards.

 Tazewell made his Broadway debut as a costume designer with Bring in 'Da Noise, Bring in 'Da Funk in 1996.
 He went on to receive the Tony Award for Best Costume Design of a Musical for Lin-Manuel Miranda's Hamilton (2016) and Death Becomes Her (2025).
-His other Tony-nominated works include The Color Purple (2006), In the Heights (2008), Memphis (2010), A Streetcar Named Desire (2012), Ain't Too Proud (2019), MJ (2022), and Suffs (2024).
+His other Tony-nominated works include The Color Purple (2006), In the Heights (2008), Memphis (2010), A Streetcar Named Desire (2012), Ain't Too Proud (2019), MJ (2022), Suffs (2024), and Joe Turner’s Come and Gone (2026).

 For his work on Steven Spielberg's West Side Story (2021), Tazewell became the first African American male costume designer to be nominated for the Academy Award for Best Costume Design.
 He eventually won said award for his work on Wicked (2024) at the 97th Academy Awards.
 He has also received a Primetime Emmy Award for his work on The Wiz Live!
 (2016).

+Announced in November 2025, Paul Tazewell’s work is currently showcased in an exhibition at Griffin Museum of Science and Industry in Chicago, Illinois.
+The exhibition features artifacts from throughout his life and career including Wicked, West Side Story, and Hamilton.

 Early life and education

+Tazewell was born on September 15, 1964 in Akron, Ohio, as one of four sons of Barbara (an artist and French teacher) and Joseph Tazewell Jr. (a research chemist at the Firestone Tire and Rubber Company who sang bass for his church choir).
+His mother, who enjoyed sewing and had a Singer sewing machine, taught him to sew when he was 9.

-Tazewell was born on September 15, 1964 in Akron, Ohio.
-He enrolled at Pratt Institute then transferred and graduated from the North Carolina School of the Arts and NYU's Tisch School of the Arts.
+Following his graduation from Buchtel High School in 1982, he enrolled at Pratt Institute, then transferred and graduated from the North Carolina School of the Arts and NYU's Tisch School of the Arts.
 Tazewell was a resident artist and associate professor of costume design at Carnegie Mellon University in Pittsburgh, Pennsylvania (2003–2006).

 His brother, Jonathan Tazewell, is also a writer and director.